How to make a sheet metal box with out tools?

 Reinforcing and Finishing Your Sheet Metal Box

-Once you've shaped your sheet metal box, it's important to reinforce and finish it for durability and aesthetics.
-To reinforce the corners without tools, you can create small folds or lips along the edges where two sides meet.
-This not only strengthens the box but also gives it a more finished look.
-For the lid of your sheet metal box, consider creating a simple overlap design that fits snugly over the top edges of the box.
-To smooth out any rough edges, you can carefully run a wooden block along them, which will help to flatten and even out the metal.
-Finally, consider applying a protective coating or paint to your sheet metal box.
-This not only enhances its appearance but also protects the metal from corrosion and wear.
+After shaping your sheet metal box, it's crucial to polish and strengthen it for both longevity and aesthetic appeal.
+You may make little folds or lips along the edges where two sides meet to strengthen the corners without the need for tools.
+This provides the box a more polished appearance in addition to strengthening it.
+Think about making a simple overlap design for the lid of your sheet metal box that fits tightly over the top edges of the box.
+You may gently run a wooden block along any sharp edges to assist level and flatten the metal.
+Finally, consider putting a protective coating or paint to your sheet metal box.
+This protects the metal from wear and corrosion while also improving its look.

 Conclusion